 Nissan gave this second generation a thorough redesign, chipping away at the first model’s rounded shape and giving it sharper lines and a lower roof profile.

 This Leaf also has Nissan’s optional ProPilot system.
-It’s a driver-assist system that can help keep the vehicle in its lane and can use adaptive cruise control to stay a set distance from the vehicle in front of it — without driver interference.
-If the vehicle in front begins braking, the system will also brake and even come to a complete stop if necessary.
+It’s a driver-assist system that can help keep the vehicle in its lane and can use the adaptive cruise control to stay a set distance from the vehicle in front of it — without driver interference.
+If the vehicle in front begins braking, the system will also brake and even come to a complete stop if necessary for a much easier driving experience.

 Another driver-assist feature is the e-Pedal, which applies regenerative braking force when the driver takes their foot off the gas pedal, slowing the car down.
 This allows the driver to essentially do one-foot driving around town.